Submissions will be open for the 2022 contest in both adult and youth categories from September 1 through October 16.

-The Robert Golden Poetry Contest will be judged by Amber Flora Thomas.
+The Second Annual Robert Golden Poetry Contest will be judged by Catherine Carter.

 Note: Nexus Poets reserves the right to select an additional judge or judge(s) if needed.
 Any and all judges for the Robert Golden Poetry Contest will be unaffiliated with Nexus Poets.

 Click here to use our contact form for any questions about this contest.